Umbria – 4 nights

 Day 2 - Casperia to Misciani

-Walk (or hitch a lift with the luggage) from Casperia to the fine fortified village of Roccantica, which is definitely worth an explore and a coffee stop, before you start walking – a gentle climb up the Valle de Galantina to a waterfall; then through high pastures down the valley leading to Mauro and Ornella’s quiet agriturismo (Medium: 4 ½ hrs walking, 11 km, CUSs 510m, plus start as above for purists)
+Walk (or arrange for a taxi through your host) from Casperia to the fine fortified village of Roccantica, which is definitely worth an explore and a coffee stop, before you start walking – a gentle climb up the Valle de Galantina to a waterfall; then through high pastures down the valley leading to Mauro and Ornella’s quiet agriturismo (Medium: 4 ½ hrs walking, 11 km, CUSs 510m, plus start as above for purists)

 Day 3 - Misciani to Mompeo